claudy/Highpointers-Konvention-2022/registration.md

 [Lodging](lodging.md) is **not** included with Konvention registration and must be made separately.

 Registration is required for participation by all Konvention activities.
-Each adult registrant will receive: A commemorative T-shirt; Welcome/Goodie bag; Access to daytime classes, demonstrations, organized treks and group outings; and Tickets to the highpoint celebration, evening social functions, annual dinner, and breakfasts.”
+Each adult registrant will receive: A commemorative T-shirt; Welcome/Goodie bag; Access to daytime classes, demonstrations, organized treks and group outings; and Tickets to the highpoint celebration, evening social functions, annual dinner, and breakfasts.

 <!--
 Awaiting further instructions on this...